Healthy Homes Assessment Timberlea

 Home Assessments Timberlea for Rental Properties

-There are a variety of things to look over when conducting an home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of things to check in an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

 • Does the water flow properly and is there draught stopping?